 What types of investments do we offer?
 Check out the list below.

-While evaluating the STNP market and creating your own framework for allocating capital across originators, it is paramount to identify the underlying assets involved in each offering.
-The originators on our platform offer exposure to various asset classes, which we define and break down below.
+While evaluating the STNP market and creating your own framework for allocating capital across borrowers, it is paramount to identify the underlying assets involved in each offering.
+The borrowers on our platform offer exposure to various asset classes, which we define and break down below.

 SMB Cash Advances

 SMB cash advances, also known as merchant cash advances (MCAs), are typically advances made to small and mid-sized businesses through the purchase of their future receipts.
 The transaction underpinning a cash advance is thus a sale of an asset rather than a loan.
 In this way, SMB cash advances share some characteristics of SMB loans and some attributes of invoice factoring.
 However, unlike invoice factoring which relies on invoices for goods or services already delivered to provide for repayment of the advance, SMB cash advances rely on future receipts.
 Therefore, they are subject to the ability of the underlying borrower to continue to generate revenues in order to repay the advance.
 Should a business be unable to repay the advance according to the original payment schedule, the owner of the cash advance usually splits the repayment over a longer period to match any slowdown in business revenues.